HistoricalChristianFaith/Writings-Database/Unknown/The Epistle to Diognetus.md

 [^66]:
     Literally, "knowledge without the truth of a command exercised to life."
-See 1 Cor. viii.
-1.
+See 1 Corinthians 8:1.

 [^67]: